Seán Garland: Extradition fight

 On 7 October 2005, Garland was arrested in Belfast by British Special Air Service following an extradition application issued by U.S. authorities.
 He had been attending the Workers' Party Ardfheis/Annual Conference at the time.
-The United States authorities alleged that Garland had been involved in the distribution and resale of counterfeited U.S. dollars – so-called "superdollars" or "supernotes" – in 1998 in Belarus, the Czech Republic, Denmark, the UK, the Republic of Ireland, Poland, and Russia.
+The United States authorities alleged that Garland had been involved in the distribution and resale of counterfeited U.S. dollars – so-called "superdollars" or "supernotes" – in 1998 in Belarus, the Czech Republic, Denmark, the UK, Ireland, Poland, and Russia.
 They also alleged that the source of the banknotes was the government of North Korea.
 Garland was released on bail.

 A campaign was then launched against the U.S. extradition attempt.
-His supporters claimed the U.S. waited for Garland to travel north of the Irish border before seeking his extradition, believing the United Kingdom authorities would be more willing to acquiesce than those in the Republic of Ireland.
+His supporters claimed the U.S. waited for Garland to travel north of the Irish border before seeking his extradition, believing the United Kingdom authorities would be more willing to acquiesce than those in Ireland.

 On 9 October 2005, a Sunday Times article alleged that Garland became chief of staff of the largely inactive Official IRA in 1998.

 On 1 December, the High Court in Belfast issued a warrant for Garland's arrest after he failed to appear for an extradition hearing.
 On 1 April 2006, Garland was unanimously re-elected as President of The Workers' Party and in a keynote address to the party membership gathered in Dublin, he vowed to fight any attempt to extradite him to the United States.
 In 2008 he announced his intention to retire from the presidency and was replaced in the position on 17 May 2008 by Mick Finnegan.
 Garland remained a member of the party's Central Executive Committee and was its National Treasurer.

 Garland was subsequently arrested in Dublin in 2009 and the application by the U.S. to extradite him was heard in 2011.